pinjamar/ICT-projects/CV/README.md

+This is "Ivan Pirija CV" practice project as a part of ICT Junior React Dev Academy

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.